 Two important points should be noted here.
 First, the lag between when the Census is conducted and when the CPS weights are updated is about 3 years.
 While the Census data are being processed, the CPS files are made available using the weighting scheme from the US Census prior to the latest Census.
 Second, once the files are updated, the old weights become obsolete and are replaced in the IPUMS data extract system.
 Published estimates from the lag years that use the old weights are not always updated.
 For example, 2010 poverty estimates were released in March using the 2000 population controls.
 Once the 2010 population controls were made available, IPUMS-CPS replaced the March 2010, 2011, and 2012 weights that are based on the 2000 population control with weights that are based on the 2010 population controls.

 IPUMS-CPS makes available only the most up-to-date weights.
 The old values are available here: Weights and SPM Archive.

 User Note: The successive difference replication approach (SDR) is different from other methods for creating replicate weights such as balanced repeated replication (BRR) and jackknife estimation, and standard statistical software packages have no built-in method to handle them.
 However, Stata's jackknife standard error program can be adapted to calculate replicate standard errors for CPS data; see the IPUMS-CPS replicate weights FAQ for details.

 Additionally, it is possible for replicate weights to take negative values for certain cases; again, users should use these weights only for variance estimation purposes and not to obtain independent estimates.

-Replicate weights are only available for the 2005-2009 samples of the CPS.
+Replicate weights are only available from 2005 and onward in the CPS.